 Though only brief course description is required at the proposal stage, most Honors courses incorporate one or more of the following elements.

 - Use of primary materials

 - Other clear features that aim to deeply develop critical/analytical skills

 Faculty may be asked to meet with the Honors College Faculty of Record to discuss questions about the proposal.

 Upon approval, faculty will be contacted by the Director of Student Services to arrange a meeting pattern for the course if the course is to be offered under an HON heading and to collect course details if the course is to be offered as an “H section.”
 HON sections are capped at 20 students, and the Honors Program requests that departmental “H sections” make every effort to keep those sections at lower capacities than the regular versions of those courses.
 Additionally, individual departments may opt to place controlled enrollment on departmental courses, or allow open seats to be filled by non-Honors students after Honors registration has passed.

-For sample proposals, please contact Meg Marquis.
+For sample proposals, please contact Lauren James.

 All proposals should be approved by the faculty member making the proposal AND by the department head.
 We recommend that you or your chair remain in contact with the dean of your college about your overall teaching responsibilities, and faculty should be aware of any additional approvals necessary through their home departments.